davidekete/remix-ide/docs/import.md

 ## Importing a library or dependency

-When importing from NPM, or a URL (like github, an IPFS gateway, or a Swarm gateway) you do not need to do anything more than use the `import` statement in your contract.
+When importing from npm, or a URL (like github, an IPFS gateway, or a Swarm gateway) you do not need to do anything more than use the `import` statement in your contract.
 The dependencies do not need to be "preloaded" into the File Explorer's current Workspace before the contract is compiled.

 Files loaded from the import statement are placed in the **Files Explorer's** current Workspace's `.deps` folder.

 Under the hood, Remix checks to see if the files are already loaded in the **.deps** directory.
-If not, it gets them via unpkg if it is an NPM lib.
+If not, it gets them via unpkg if it is an npm lib.

 Here are some example import statements:

-### Import from NPM
+### Import from npm

 ```Solidity
 import "@openzeppelin/contracts/token/ERC20/ERC20.sol";